-Furthermore, Capital One Funding is currently the sole
+Furthermore, Capital One Funding is currently the sole holder of all outstanding Class D Card series notes.

 We refer to Capital One Funding, LLC as "Capital One Funding" or the "transferor," and we refer to the Capital One Master Trust as "COMT" or the "master trust."